bmurrtech/IT_research/sentinelone.md

 __The SeninelOne Difference__
 ![trusted_proven](https://i.imgur.com/KYLErzH.png)

-__No Dependencies or Compromises__
-- We have the greatest feature parity across operating systems: __All OSes__ - Windows, macOS, Linux, Cloud
-- Affordable data retention for up to 365 days
-- Automatically discover and recover unsecured endpoints; supports peer-to-peer agent rollout
-- SentinelOne's agent provides detection, protection, and _self-remediation_ without a dependency on cloud connectivity.
-Many competitive offerings require cloud connectivity for full protection and don't include self/auto-remediation of threats

-__Best-In-Class Response__
-- SentinelOne has consistently had the highest number of Analytic Detections, fewest Missed Detections, fewest Delayed Detections, and fewest Detection Changes of any vendor in MITRE's Engenuity testing year-over-year
-- 1-click automated remediation capabilities
-- Custom, real-time detections
-- Quickly run scripts on one or multiple endpoints
-- __SentinelOne Storyline Active Response (STAR)™__ cloud-based automated hunting, detection, and response engine

-__Flexible, Efficient IT and Security__
-- __Singularity XDR is a native and open platform__.
-Customers can utilize Singularity XDR as their security platform and enable 1-click integrations with their existing security portfolio
-- One management console
-- Enterprise-grade and self-serviced
-- SentinelOne provides a cloud, hybrid, and on-premises solution

 # S1 Resources

 See the [Sentinel One Partner Portal](https://partners.sentinelone.com/English/#home_login) to get access to Partner Program Guides, Sales Decks, Case Studies, Battle Cards, The Partner Demo Toolkit, and so much more.